 Do you love creating and posting videos?
 Do you sometimes struggle with editing these videos?
-Editing a video is the most important part of the post-production process.
+Editing a video is the most critical part of the post-production process.
 You always have to make sure that your customers view a polished video.
 No one likes to see poor-quality videos.
-In fact, a bad-quality video could negatively impact your brand.
+A bad-quality video could negatively impact your brand.

-Luckily, InVideo offers the best YouTube video editor tool to edit your videos while you can also use YouTube’s web-based editor which is easily accessible on its platform.
-In this post, we will take you through YouTube’s video editing tools and some best practices to keep in mind while editing your videos.
+Luckily, InVideo offers the best YouTube video editor tool to edit your videos, while you can also use YouTube’s web-based editor, which is easily accessible on its platform.
+This post will take you through YouTube’s video editing tools and some best practices to keep in mind while editing your videos.

 How to Use YouTube’s Video Editor

-YouTube’s video editor is basic and lets you trim out a clip quite easily.
+YouTube’s video editor is basic and lets you easily trim a clip.
 Let’s learn how to edit your videos correctly:

 - Sign in to the YouTube studio.